codingnninja/DevRel-How-to-sell-to-developers/README.md

 Even when you create tutorials (video or article) for SEO or to educate the communities about your products and offerings, you can still include the kind of gifts we discussed under measuring the impact of going to conferences as an incentive to make people act.
 Thereby we can also measure the impact of those who take action.

-### Measuring impacts of engaging developer communities
+### Measuring the impact of engaging developer communities

 It is now possible to measure almost all DevRel activities within the developer communities with the kind of actionable gifts we have designed.
 Just keep sharing them wherever you go and bring them back to your company.